Hank Larrabee – Humboldt County Honors a Murderer

 We have a petition down here to name the new bridge outside Garberville for the Walaiki people – hope I’m spelling that right.
 Geographic names might just be a matter of symbolism, but gestures of any sort have meaning.

-3. Heraldo says:
+3. Heraldo

 Thanks, Eric.
 When looking up sources and info for this post, I found part of a letter written to Roger Rodoni from SoHum residents regarding the Wailaki Pass Bridge issue, probably from the same people who have the petition.
 Unfortunately, the letter is cut-off right when it gets into Hank Larrabee.
 Hopefully I can find the rest of it.